 Career advancing certificates

-Courses offer a convenient, yet rigorous style of learning that allows you to structure your education to suit your schedule while keeping you on pace toward achieving your educational.
+Courses offer a convenient, yet rigorous style of learning that allows you to structure your education to suit your schedule while keeping you on pace toward achieving your educational goals.

-How is the self-paced course structured?
-Like fixed-date courses, online self-paced courses are asynchronous meaning that you can work on your assignments anytime; the difference being there are no assigned due dates in self-paced courses.
-The content is divided into learning modules.
-Each module will cover one or more topics.
+How is the learning structured?
+Each online fixed-date course is asynchronous, meaning that you can work on your assignments anytime, although you are required to complete the assignments by specific dates.
+The course is designed with learning modules where all of the content is grouped into weekly assignments.
+Each module covers one or more topics.
 Within each of the learning modules, you can expect the following components:

 • Module introduction that outlines what you can expect to learn in the module.

-• Required readings (textbook, articles, journals, websites, etc.) and presentations (audio and/or video).
+• Required readings (textbook, articles, journals, etc.) and presentations (audio and/or video).

-• Assignments (which may include: written assignments, quizzes, blogs, etc.) based on the readings and presentations.
+• Assignments with due dates (which may include: written assignments, journal entries, research, blogs, etc.) based on the readings and presentations.

 • Module conclusion to review the topics and what you should have learned.

-• Typically, there is a final project, paper, or exam due in the last module that culminates all of the topics covered in each of the learning modules.
+Typically, there is a final project, paper, or exam due in the last module that culminates all of the topics covered in each of the learning modules.
 You’ll find that the design of the learning modules has a rhythm to help you manage your time in the course.

 With hundreds of courses across a range of education-related topics, there’s a strong chance we have the ideal class for you!